 A Simple Task List for Adults

-Now I don’t know about you, but when I get to about three weeks after doing something, I have forgotten I have done it.
-I have no idea why the last five years have turned me into a much of forgetfulness, but I am just going to blame it on an abundance of free time during COVID lockdowns and the copious amounts of mind-numbing alcohol that was consumed!
+Around three weeks after doing anything, I have usually forgotten it ever happened.
+I have no idea why the last five years have turned me into such a forgetful wreck, but I am going to blame an abundance of free time during the COVID lockdowns and the rather impressive quantities of mind-numbing alcohol that accompanied them.

-(… and who can blame me, the weather that first summer led to copious amounts of garden time with a glass of ice and bottle of single malt …)
+(… and honestly, who could blame me — that first summer practically demanded you sit in the garden with a glass full of ice and a bottle of single malt…)

 A Use-Case — The Brita Water Filter

-Either way, I needed a way to keep a track of all the really important dates that I have done things.
-Take our Brita water filters for instance.
-Back when we bought the jug – and the kettle – it was at a time when the replaceable filters were advertised as being for around 30 days and the small digital displays and LEDs are configured for pretty much that.
+Either way, I needed a reliable way to keep track of the important dates and recurring tasks around the house.
+Take our Brita water filters as an example.
+When we bought the jug and the kettle, the replaceable filters were advertised as lasting around 30 days, and the small digital displays and LEDs are built with that in mind.

-So I set about using my Home Assistant build on the Raspberry Pi to configure a really simple way to remember about this and other tasks.
-As an added bonus I also have a spare tablet screen to be able to set up specifically for this task, although as you can probably guess, the Good Lady Wife is very much “we don’t need more bl**dy screens around the house” because she does not want to have reminders about changing the bedding!
+So I turned to my Home Assistant build on the Raspberry Pi to put together a simple system for this and other recurring tasks.
+As a bonus, I also have a spare tablet that could be set up specifically for the job — although, as you might expect, the Good Lady Wife has made her feelings very clear: “We don’t need more bl**dy screens around the house.”
+Mostly because she does not want reminders about changing the bedding.

 The Baked-In Solutions